github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 - Express the core idea or meaning of the image, rather than describing it literally.
 - Use 40–150 characters.
 - End with a punctuation mark.
 This should generally be a period unless the alt text is describing an image of text that ends with other punctuation, such as a question mark or exclamation point.
-- Don't start with "Image..." or "Graphic...".
+- Don't start with "Image…" or "Graphic…".
 Screen readers say this automatically.
-- Do begin with the _type_ of graphic: "Screenshot of..." or "Diagram that shows..."
+- Do begin with the _type_ of graphic: "Screenshot of…" or "Diagram that shows…"
 - Follow standard language used to describe UI elements in article text.
 - Put multi-word titles, such as names of menu items, in double quotation marks ("").
 When using punctuation after multi-word titles, place it outside of the quotation marks so that the string in quotation marks exactly matches the title as it appears in context.
 - If an area of the image is visually highlighted, describe how.
 This enables screen-reader users to understand and describe to a sighted friend/colleague what to look for from a visual language standpoint.